SCH-IT-MurdochUni/NetworkingLabs/Server_Environments_and_Architectures/windows_powershell.md

 The ISE will have 2 panes.
 The top pane is an editor for writing scripts, and the bottom pane is simply a command shell.
 You can type commands directly into that pane in the same way that you would use a command line.
 Try the “get-help” command in this pane to see it in action.

 PowerShell was designed for automating tasks in the Windows environment.
-Furthermore, as of 2016, Microsoft released PowerShell as open source, which means that you can run PowerShell on Linux as can you can see in the image to the right

-Microsoft PowerShell on Linux
-Microsoft PowerShell on Linux
-PowerShell “Hello World”[edit]
 Any windows server machine, such as one that you access through: https://portal.azure.com/ will work for this activity.
 If you are running Windows natively then you can choose to use that, alternatively, you can load up a Windows Server image and the RDP in.
 After this, start by opening Windows Powershell ISE.
 Remember to right-click and "Run as Administrator".

 Our very first PS script is a one liner.
 Using the write-host command create a script to write “Hello World” to the console.
 If you are unsure, you can first try “get-help write-host” in the command prompt pane.
 Now let’s move onto using a variable in this script.
 We can create a variable using the below syntax:

     $myVariable=”ISEA”

 Now try and display this variable in the same way that you displayed the “Hello World” text.
 Ask your tutor if you get stuck.
 It is likely that running scripts may be disabled on your system.
 See if you can work out how to enable the execution of powershell scripts. http://www.faqforge.com/windows/windows-powershell-running-scripts-is-disabled-on-this-system/

 You should have an ISE window like this, if not then remember to click the script arrow near the top right.
 You should have an ISE window like this, if not then remember to click the script arrow near the top right.
 You may be able to add:

     write-host $myVariable

 There are many more commands that we can use.
 If we want to see a big list we can invoke the:

     get-command

 operation on the command prompt in the bottom pane.
 You may then get individual help on specific commands.

 As you’ll see many of these have aliases that are identical to Linux, try things like rm, cp, mv, ps or kill